-If you notice the wood becoming disturbed, immediately remove the toothpaste and dry the wood.
-Be gentle avoid any further damage.
+If you notice the wood is disturbed, remove the toothpaste, and dry it.

 Get A Clean Cloth And Wash

-After the stain appears to be gone, or if you have rubbed for more than five minutes, get another damp cloth.
+Once the stain is gone, or after rubbing for five minutes, use a new damp cloth.
 This time, wipe the toothpaste away in the direction of the grain of the wood.
-Remove all of the toothpaste.
+Remove all the toothpaste.

-Feel free to get another clean cloth halfway through if you feel that the one you are using is getting too dirty.
+Use another clean cloth halfway through if you feel the one you are using is too dirty.

 Dry And Repeat If Necessary

-Get a third rag and dry the wood.
-Start by softly buffing the wood in a circular motion and end with wiping it back and forth, following the grain.
-If the stain is better but not gone, repeat the above steps again.
+Use the third rag to dry the wood.
+Start by buffing it in a round motion and end by wiping it back and forth, following the grain.
+If most of the stain is removed but not gone, repeat the same steps.

 Substances To Remove Permanent Marker From Wood

-Toothpaste is a great way to remove permanent marker from wood.
-But it’s not always strong enough to do the job.
+Toothpaste can remove permanent marker stains from wood.
+It’s not always strong enough to do the job.
 These substances should do the trick.
-If they all fail, you can consult a professional or buy a strong wood cleaner.
+If they all fail, you can consult a pro or buy a strong wood cleaner.

-If you want to test it out more safely, you can dilute it with water before trying it at 100% strength.
+If you want to test it, you can dilute it with water before trying it at 100 percent strength.

-Hairspray is another great way to get rid of permanent marker stains on wood.
+Hairspray is an effective way to remove permanent marker stains on wood.
 Some hairsprays don’t work as well as others.
-Check the ingredients in the hairspray before using it.
-If alcohol is listed, then it should work well.
+Check the chemical contents before using it.
+If it has alcohol, then it should work well.

 Fingernail Polish Remover

 Acetone-based nail polish remover is a homemaker’s magic potion.
 It can remove just about anything from just about any surface.
-It is quite strong, however, so use it sparingly and only on wood surfaces that you feel comfortable using it on.
+It is strong, so don’t use too much on wood surfaces.

-As you may know, hand sanitizer has alcohol in it.
-It’s also in a gel form which is easier to use than liquid.
-So if you’re lucky enough to have some of this lying around, try using it like you do toothpaste.
+Hand sanitizer contains alcohol.
+It also comes in a gel and is easier to use than liquids.
+If you’re lucky enough to have some, try using it like you would toothpaste.

-This may be a parent favorite because of how easy it is to do.
-All you need to do is wet the magic eraser and wipe the marker away.
-It may take a tiny bit of elbow grease but it’s more effective than most other methods.
-Not to mention, it’s completely safe!
+This may be a favorite because it’s so easy.
+All you need is a wet magic eraser and wipe the marker away.
+It may take a little elbow grease, but it’s more effective than most methods.
+Not to mention, it’s safe.

-Only use this method on finished surfaces and only if you’ve done it before.
-Or at least test it out.
-What you do is draw over the permanent marker with a dry-erase marker.
-Then immediately erase it with a dry-erase eraser.
+Use this method on finished surfaces.
+You can also test it.
+Draw over the permanent marker with a dry-erase marker.
+Then erase it with a dry eraser.

 Warnings And Tips

-As with every home care technique, there are words to heed before starting to remove permanent marker from wood.
-Make sure you read through these tips before pouring nail polish remover all over your favorite rocker.
+As with every home DIY remedy, there are words to heed before you begin removing permanent marker from wood.
+Make sure you read these tips before pouring nail polish remover over your favorite rocker.

-Sandpaper is a great way to help the substance along.
-Use it both before and after applying a substance to the wood.
-Just be careful as it can also remove paint and other finishes.
+Sandpaper works well with other substances.
+Use it before and after you apply a substance to the wood.
+Be careful as it can harm paint and other finishes.
 The smaller the grain, the safer it is.

-As tempting as it is to use a scrub brush, resist the urge.
-Scrubbing hard can remove stains and damage wood surfaces.
-If you want to scrub, scrub gently with a microfiber cloth or very soft, clean sponge.
+As tempting as it is to use a scrub brush, don’t.
+Scrubbing can remove stains, and damage wood surfaces.
+If you want to scrub, use a microfiber cloth or soft sponge.

-If you do use alcohol or scrub too hard and remove some of your stain or paint, don’t worry.
-You can always refinish the spot yourself.
-Use sandpaper to smooth the area and find out which paint or finish was originally used on the wood.
+If you remove the paint, don’t worry.
+You can refinish the spot yourself.
+Sandpaper will smooth the stained spot.
+You’ll need to find out which paint or finish the wood has.

 For best results, and to ease your mind, test each method out on a non-exposed area.
 This can be the backside of a cabinet, the bottom of a rocking chair, or the corner of hardwood flooring.
 Just make sure your method doesn’t damage your wood.

-If you use the toothpaste method, make sure that the toothpaste you use is classic white toothpaste.
-Gel toothpaste won’t work well and can actually damage the wood.
-Soft, white toothpaste (not whitening toothpaste) is your best bet.
+If you use toothpaste, make sure it is classic white.
+Gel toothpaste won’t work well and can damage the wood.
+Soft, white toothpaste, not whitening toothpaste is your best bet.